Khors Air: History

 The airline was founded and began operations in 1990 using Ilyushin Il-76, Yakovlev Yak-40, Antonov An-24 and Antonov An-26 aircraft, since then mainly serving the CIS.
 In 1992, an Antonov An-12 was purchased.
 In 2000, Khors Air replaced its ageing fleet of Soviet aircraft with American-built McDonnell Douglas DC-9-51 aircraft and, from 2004, McDonnell Douglas MD-82.

-In 2005, a Kyiv to Dubai, Male and Jakarta service was started using a Boeing 757-200ER aircraft but soon had to be halted.
+In 2005, a Kyiv to Dubai, Malé and Jakarta service was started using a Boeing 757-200ER aircraft but soon had to be halted.

 In 2017, the United States proposed sanctions against Khors Air due to them leasing out aircraft to airlines in Iran.

-As of 2022, the airline ceased all operations.
+As of 2022, the airline ceased all operations during war.

 Destinations

 Most flights operated by the airline were non-scheduled charter flights.